reinert/requestor/README.md

     String hostHeader = response.getHeader("Host"); // Get the Host header
     String contentType = response.getContentType(); // Get the Content-Type header
-    Link undoLink = response.getLink("undo"); // Get the 'undo' relation of the Link header
+    Link undoLink = response.getLink("undo"); // Get the 'undo' relation of the Link header });
-    // Store and access any object by key in session or request scope Store store = response.getStore();
-});

 // You can even deal with specific responses status codes and timeout events